• Skip to primary navigation

 Serotonin-Norepinephrine Reuptake Inhibitors (SNRIs): Understanding How SNRIs Impact Anxiety

 While SSRIs are often the first choice prescription for physicians treating anxiety disorders, SNRIs are another common option.
 Serotonin-norepinephrine reuptake inhibitors work similarly to SSRIs, but rather than just increasing the levels of serotonin in the brain, they also boost norepinephrine levels.
+Norepinephrine is a core part of the fight, flight, or freeze response, and adjusting it along with serotonin can cause a notable anxiety reduction.
 These are chemical messengers that work to regulate the mood, appetite, sexual drive and social nature of a person.

 SNRIs are effective in treating depression and chronic nerve pain in addition to anxiety.
 So, a doctor may choose to prescribe SNRIs instead of SSRIs when a patient has conditions besides anxiety that are also affecting their behavior and daily life.